stkuwanda/math-utility-tool/README.md

-# math-utility-tool
+# Math Utility Tool
-Project provides addition and multiplication utility function.
-This project is meant to review testing features and building ESM modules.
+Project provides addition and multiplication utility functions.
+This project is meant to review NodeJs core testing APIs and building ESM modules.